 Counting impressions and clicks

-One of the key strengths of digital advertising is that it can provide detailed metrics on how advertising campaigns are performing.
+Digital advertising can provide detailed metrics on how advertising campaigns are performing.
 The most fundamental metrics are impressions (the number of times an ad has been served) and clicks.
-Here are some insights into exactly how DFP counts those metrics.
+Here are some insights into how Ad Manager counts those metrics.

-Since October 2, 2017, all creative types use delayed impressions.
-This means that DFP doesn't count an impression until the creative sends an impression request to DFP.
+All creative types use delayed impressions.
+This means that Ad Manager doesn't count an impression until the creative sends an impression request to Ad Manager.
 Because of this secondary request, the "Total code served count" metric total can be greater than the "Total impressions" value for these creative types.

-If your DFP-trafficked creative has first- or third-party impression tracking pixels, those will be triggered independently of the manual impression action.
-This can lead to big discrepancies between DFP impression reports and third-party numbers.
+If your Ad Manager-trafficked creative has third-party impression tracking pixels, those will be triggered when the

-DFP counts an impression when the interstitial is shown to the user, not when a creative is served from DFP.
-If an interstitial request is made and DFP sends the creative to the app, but the app never shows the interstitial, an impression isn't counted.
+Ad Manager counts an impression when the interstitial is shown to the user, not when a creative is served from Ad Manager.
+If an interstitial request is made and Ad Manager sends the creative to the app, but the app never shows the interstitial, an impression isn't counted.

-When a user clicks on an ad creative, a click request is sent to the DFP ad server.
-DFP counts a click as soon as it receives the click request and then sends the user the defined click-through URL.
-Note that DFP counts the click when it's received, not when the user is redirected to the click-through URL.
+When a user clicks on an ad creative, a click request is sent to the Ad Manager ad server.
+Ad Manager counts a click as soon as it receives the click request and then sends the user the defined click-through URL.
+Note that Ad Manager counts the click when it's received, not when the user is redirected to the click-through URL.

-DFP discards impressions and clicks that are considered invalid.
-Learn more about DFP invalid traffic detection and filtration methodology
+Ad Manager discards impressions and clicks that are considered invalid.
+Learn more about Ad Manager invalid traffic detection and filtration methodology